voilawalla/routes-sheet/README.md

 We'll have two core models: `Post`s and `Tag`s.
 A `Post` can have many `Tag`s and a `Tag` can be on many `Post`s.

-You can start with the handy Sinatra skeleton in `./source`.

 ## Releases

 ### Release 0: Controllers &amp; Routes